enowy/tungsten-replicator-1/README.md

 ##9 CONTRIBUTIONS

 Active communities contribute code and we're happy to consider yours.
 To be involved, please email [MC Brown](mailto:mcb@vmware.com)
+For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).

 ##10 PROBLEMS